yousefja/nori/journal.md

 -------------

+Incorporate r2 and rmse into the pipeline, consider the explicit version of cv error evaluation, and the nmove forward with concluding day 6 (answering questions about performance and feature importance between outcome models)

 Add ACS features to methods-and-notes (maybe rename this to model feature notes)

 !!!!!!!rerun all notebooks given new csv output paths